-If you are looking for a spicy dish with tofu, we have the answer for you: tofu with spicy garlic sauce.
+If you are looking for a spicy dish with tofu, we have the answer for you: spicy garlic tofu.
 This dish is simple to make and is a great option for using tofu in your meals.
 By regulating the amount of chili, you get a dish that is just as spicy as you want it.
 Tofu is such a versatile ingredient that you can use to make very diverse dishes!

 This dish is completely vegan and really easy to make, so really no reasons to skip this recipe!
 This recipe uses classic ingredients used in Chinese cuisine to make a vary tasty and sticky sauce that brings a lot of flavor into the tofu.